jbasko/shreducer/README.md

 See examples in `shreducers/examples/`:

  * `DictG` - simplest of all grammars, the most suitable to understand the basic idea
- * `PlusMinusArithmeticsG` -- simple arithmetic expression parser, produces syntax tree
+ * `PlusMinusArithmeticsG` -- simple arithmetic expression parser, produces parse tree
- * `BetterArithmeticsG` -- arithmetic expression parser that respects operator precedence, produces syntax tree
+ * `BetterArithmeticsG` -- arithmetic expression parser that respects operator precedence, produces parse tree
+ * `FilterExpressionsG` -- comparison operators and logical operators, produces parse tree

 There is some magic (a meta class) going on in `t` class to allow declaring a string constant without writing its value twice: